 Who buys from China?

 For the People’s Republic of China (PRC), it is Myanmar, Bangladesh, Nepal and, most notably, Pakistan, that are the most willing to buy Chinese weapons.
-All these nations have something in common: they border India.
+All these nations also border India.

-Most countries in Asia see Chinese influence on the spectrum from apathetic to alarming.
-However, the countries listed above see India as their primary threat and, accordingly, want deeper relations with the more powerful China.
-This is especially true of Pakistan, which is probably the most willing participant of the Belt and Road Initiative and an archenemy of India.
-Pakistan has gone out of its way to deepen its relationship with China, which is also a strategic rival of India.
-Buying weapons is another way Pakistan is pulling Beijing closer to Islamabad.
+These countries see India as their primary threat and, accordingly, want deeper relations with China.
+This is especially true of Pakistan, which is probably the most willing participant of the Belt and Road Initiative (BRI) with sour relations with India.

 The PRC is also closing the gap in the African market – where the US, Russia and Europe remain dominant – and has been making inroads in the Middle East.
 Secretary of State Mike Pompeo has voiced concerns that Beijing may supply weapons to Iran as the United Nations arms embargo against that country is lifted.